ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto-virtual-replication-customer-to-ovhcloud/guide.en-gb.md

 >[!warning]
 >
-> OVHcloud supports the N-1 version of Zerto
+> OVHcloud supports the N-1 version of Zerto.
-> You can find the different versions available here : <https://help.zerto.com/kb/000004585>.
+> You can find the different versions available here: <https://help.zerto.com/kb/000004585>.
 >

 ### Solution overview